joshion/JWLibs/README.md

     - MyProject.vcxproj.filter
     - MySolution.sln

-2. FileName
+2. filename
-    > Mostly, the FileName should be same as the ClassName
+    > Mostly, the FileName should be same as the ClassName.
+But, all the letters should be lowercase.
+By also, all the source file path, include the directory name should be lowercase too.

+    - header.h
+    - source.cpp
-    - Header.h
+    - project/inc/header.h
-    - Source.cpp
+    - resource/icon.png

 3. TypeName
     > Type name start with a capital letter and have a capital letter for each new word, with no underscores.